SRombauts/SQLiteCpp/README.md

 ## Getting started
 ### About SQLite:
-SQLite is a library that implements a serverless transactional SQL database engine. http://www.sqlite.org/about.html
+SQLite is a library that implements a serverless transactional SQL database engine.
+It is the most widely deployed SQL database engine in the world.
+The source code for SQLite is in the public domain. http://www.sqlite.org/about.html

 ### First sample demonstrates how to query a database and get results: